Page - Getting to Myoko Red Warehouse, Akakura Onsen

 Make your way from the airports to either Ueno or Tokyo Stations.
 This process is described in depth here.
 Once in Tokyo/Ueno, get on a Hokuriku or Nagano shinkansen headed for Nagano or Kanazawa.
 Visitors can buy a ticket at the airport through to Nagano, Iiyama or JoetsuMyoko if using the Narita Express train to Tokyo.

-Method One: Coming via Nagano Station
+Coming via Nagano Station

 This journey will usually take 3-4 hours depending on transfer times in Tokyo and Nagano.
 In Nagano change trains to the local Kita Shinano line bound for Myoko-Kogen station, the last stop.
 From Nagano Station to Myoko-Kogen Station it is about 45 minutes (with no on-train toilets FYI).